 Duties

-To sign up to duties, head to the membership webpage, login and then select ‘portal’.
+To sign up for your duties, head to the membership webpage, login and then select ‘portal’.
 On the menu, select ‘Duty Roster’.
 You can then filter by duty type and event type.
 Select the ‘Volunteer’ button when you have chosen a duty.
 As simple as that.

 The current duties include Race Officer, Race Officer Assistant, Rescue Leader and Rescue Helper.